The Ten Commandments (1956)

-Sethi: The one who I choose will be the best man to rule Egypt.
+Sethi: The man best able to rule Egypt will follow me.
 I owe that to my fathers, not to my sons.

-Moses: [Moses, to Sethi, after Sethi came to see Moses, as he was completing the city to be built] Pharoah is pleased?
+Moses: [to Sethi, after Sethi came to see Moses, as he was completing the city to be built] Pharoah is pleased?

-Sethi: Yes.
-But not with certain accusations, made against you.
+Sethi: With the obelisk, yes.
+But not with certain accusations made against you.